 The sharing of data, within the practice and with those others outside the practice is assumed and is allowed by law (including the Data Protection Act 2018) however, we will gladly discuss this with you in more detail if you would like to know more.

 We have an overriding responsibility to do what is in your best interests under the 2018 Data Protection Act ‘in performance of a public task’ (see legal bases in the summary below).
 The Practice team (clinicians, administration and reception staff) only access the information they need to allow them to perform their function and fulfil their roles.
-The summary also contains details of your rights in relation to your data under the Act and how to exercise them.
+A list of the types of organisation we share with is provided below.
+This summary also contains details of your rights in relation to your data under the Act and how to exercise them.

 This practice does NOT share your data with insurance companies, except by your specific instruction or consent.